tellerj/ollama-stack/project-plan/06-implementation-plan.md

 ---

-## Current Status: Mid-Implementation (v0.2.0)
+## Current Status: Advanced Implementation (v0.4.0+)

-The CLI tool is **functionally complete for core operations** and production-ready for basic stack management.
-Advanced features are planned for future releases.
+The CLI tool is **functionally complete for enterprise operations** and production-ready for professional stack management.
+Advanced extension management features are planned for the next release.

 ---